 Serving Area Phoenix and Tempe, Arizona

 You were arrested for driving under the influence (DUI) in Arizona.
-Do you need a DUI lawyer?
+Do you need a DUI lawyer in Tempe or Phoenix, AZ?
 Or, can you successfully handle your case on your own?
 These are questions that many people ask in the immediate aftermath of a DUI arrest; and, while it is good to ask questions, it is also important to understand the reality of the situation at hand.